kiwi865/OT-Risk-Severity-Calculator/README.md

 - **Safety System (10)**: SIS, ESD, fire & gas system, safety PLC

 ##### 🔐 **Dimension 4: AIC Impact (15%)**

+**How to use this dimension:**
+This dimension allows you to assess the **actual operational impact in YOUR specific OT environment**, which may differ significantly from the generic CVSS CIA (Confidentiality, Integrity, Availability) scoring.

+**Why this matters:**
+- CVSS uses IT-centric CIA prioritization (Confidentiality first)
+- OT environments prioritize AIC (Availability first)
+- Same vulnerability can have vastly different operational impacts depending on asset role, network architecture, and compensating controls

+**Example:** A CVSS 7.5 information disclosure vulnerability might score:
+- **IT System**: High confidentiality impact (C:High)
+- **OT HMI (air-gapped)**: Low confidentiality impact (C:Low) - because the data exposed has minimal value in an isolated OT network

 Assess impact on each component: